hwshadow/learning-bootcamps/elasticsearch/02-elastic-core-mechanics/README.md

 bank  4     r      UNASSIGNED
 index shard prirep state      docs  store ip        node
 ```
-Notice how all the `r` replica shards are mark as `UNASSIGNED`, this is be cause our index has a replication factor of 1, but the test cluster only has a single member.
+notice all the `r` replica shards are mark as `UNASSIGNED`, this is because the index has a replication factor of 1, but the cluster only has a single member.
 Shard1Replica1 can't live on the same node as Shard1Primary; since we have no second node we can't place (allocate) the replicas.
-This is why our cluster is perpetually in a "yellow" status.
+This is why the test cluster is perpetually in a "yellow" status.
 Maximum replica count for an index is `Data node count - 1`.

 #### shard types
 * **primary shard**
-  - always at least N shards in the cluster per index shard designation
+  - N shards in the cluster per configurations; at minimum one
-  - multiple primary shards for the same index can exist on the same node; though not optimal
+  - multiple primary shards for the same index can exist on the same node; though not optimal as they will compete for resources
   - authorative for data
-  - when lost a replica is promote to primary status, and a new replica is seeded
+  - when a primary is lost a replica is promote to primary status, then a new replica is seeded elsewhere
-  - writes funnel through primaries, replicas are updated as needed from primaries
+  - writes are funneled through primaries, replicas are updated as needed from primaries
-  - primaries can serve read operations
+  - primaries can also serve read operations

 * **replica shard**
-  - a set of replicas are generated and distributed across the cluster for according to the replication count specified
+  - a set of replicas are generated and distributed across the cluster according to the replication configuration specified
-  - cannot exist on the same node as the primary
+  - a replica of the same shard cannot exist on the same node as the primary shard
-  - cannot exist on the same node as another replica of the same primary
+  - a replica cannot exist on the same node as another replica of the same shard
-  - each replica set increase reliablity, but decrease avaliable storage and provides increased ingestion and recovery workload
+  - each replica set increases reliablity, but decrease avaliable storage. more sets equal increased ingestion and recovery workload
-  - having more replicas generally increase search performance
+  - having more replicas generally increases search performance
-  - replicas can only serve read/recovery operations
+  - replicas serve read/recovery operations
+  - an index can have zero replicas if desired

 view shard and replication settings for the `bank` index
 ```bash